yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 1. Set Environment Variables
 2. Create a Resource Group
-3. Create an Azure OpenAI Instance (via Azure Portal)
+3. Create an Azure OpenAI Instance
 4. Create a User Managed Identity
 5. Assign Roles to the User Managed Identity for Azure OpenAI
 6. Create an Azure Container Apps Environment